ParthPant/chess-rs/README.md

 ```
 # You can either start the Chess Engine with
 cargo run -p chrs-ui

+# Or you can run in the web browser with
+cargo run-wasm -p chrs-ui

 # Or you can run perft analysis
 cargo run -p chrs-perft -- 5 "rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1"